Get informed. Be prepared. Stay connected.

 • If you’re sheltering in place, close off unimportant areas of the house and stick to a few rooms to maximize heat retention.

-• Pack a bag of essential items, including a phone charger, clothing, socks, shoes, toiletries, cash and important documents (in a resealable plastic bag).
+• Pack a bag of essential items, including a phone charger, clothing, socks, shoes, toiletries, cash and important documents in a resealable plastic bag.

 • Get your car ready by filling up with gas, performing any necessary maintenance, checking and replenishing all fluids, replacing your windshield wipers and filling your tires with air.

-How to stay prepared in freezing temperatures.
+4. Know how to stay prepared in freezing temperatures.

 When temperatures drop below freezing, take steps to stay prepared and get in touch with emergency contacts if needed.